Andrettin/Wyrmsun/readme.txt

 - The cave floor, desert sand and ford transition graphics have been updated.
 - Added new cave floor, desert sand and ford decoration tiles.

+* User Interface
+- Improved the performance of the code which identifies which unit is currently under the cursor.

 -----------------------------------------------------------------------
 - 5.1.1
 -----------------------------------------------------------------------